 Unpicking these misunderstanding in sex therapy – or through a series of honest chats – is key to getting an enjoyable sex life started again.

-What can help with painful sex during menopause and post-menopause?
+What can help with painful sex during peri, menopause and post-menopause?

 There’s lots that can be done to help with both of the physical and emotional issues.
 For advice on why you might be finding sex painful and how you can take action to resolve physical issues and help keep sex enjoyable.
 Here is advice on coping with vaginal pain in menopause.